How is the Town Budget determined?

 Timely equipment replacement

-Tax levies increased on average by 1.7% over 9 year period from 2011 through 2019 (equivalent to average inflation increase over same period).
+Tax levies increased on average by ~2% over 10 year period from 2011 through 2020 (roughly equivalent to average inflation increase over same period).

 Detailed Budget Information